Work Zone Safety

-It is unsafe to stop in an I-PASS lane.
-If you find yourself unintentionally in an I-PASS lane, continue through the lane; do not stop.
+It is unsafe to stop in an I-PASS or Pay Online lane.
+If you find yourself unintentionally in an I-PASS or Pay Online lane, continue through the lane; do not stop.
 Visit the Tollway's website within 7 days to pay the missed toll and avoid violations.

 Slow down when entering and exiting toll plazas.

 Obey the speed limit and stop, as required, in cash and unmanned ramp lanes.
 Be alert for slower moving traffic and allow time to decelerate.
 A 45 mph speed limit begins approximately one-half mile from most toll plazas.
 In rural areas where the speed limit is 65 mph, the speed limit is reduced to 55 mph about two miles in advance of a plaza.
 Drivers should not accelerate too quickly upon exiting toll plazas as multiple lanes merge into a reduced number of lanes.

 Stay in your lane when entering and exiting toll plazas.

 Solid lines indicate that it is illegal to change lanes.
 Solid lines approaching and departing the toll plazas prompt motorists to select a lane sooner and prevent erratic lane changing.
 Pay attention to overhead signs and pavement markings when approaching a plaza and stay in the lane you choose.
 Switching lanes close to a toll plaza is unsafe.

 Remember, ramp plazas have I-PASS or Pay Online lanes.

-Most ramp toll plazas have I-PASS Only lanes.
-I-PASS users do not have to stop in I-PASS Only lanes.
-The speed limit for I-PASS Only lanes on ramps is 15 mph.
+Most ramp toll plazas have I-PASS or Pay Online lanes.
+I-PASS users do not have to stop in I-PASS or Pay Online lanes.
+The speed limit for I-PASS or Pay Online lanes on ramps is 15 mph.
 All cars in the cash lanes must stop, as required by law.